joshwcomeau/react-flip-move/README.md

 * `childElements`: An array of the references to the React Element(s) being animated.
 * `domNodes`: An array of the references to the unadulterated DOM node(s) being animated.

 These arguments are similar to the ones provided for `onFinish`, except we provide an *array* of the elements and nodes.
-The order of both arguments is guaranteed; this means you can use a zipping function like <a href="https://lodash.com/docs#zip">lodash's .zip</a> to get pairs of element/node, if needed.
+The order of both arguments is guaranteed; this means you can use a zipping function like [lodash's .zip](https://lodash.com/docs#zip) to get pairs of element/node, if needed.

 In general, it is advisable to ignore the `domNodes` argument and work with the `childElements`.
 The `domNodes` are just an escape hatch for doing complex things not otherwise possible.